 The Multiple Monitors function allows you to distribute portions of your desktop across separate displays.
-For example, if you have an external display connected to the monitor port, your computer screen and the external display can function as a single desktop.
+For example, if you have an external display connected to your computer, your computer screen and the external display can function as a single desktop.